| FINAL REPORT FROM THE

 other Asian countries their tourist attractions in

-7. The increase of international air services,
+the region; 7.
+The increase of international air services,

 including charter services, directly between Asian